JLavigueure/MovieWatchList/README.md

   </a>
 </div>

-Movie Watchlist is a terminal based program that allows you to query over 9 million titles via API, and save those movies you find interesting for a later time into a NoSQL (Json) database in your documents.
-In addition, it provides movie reccomendations based off your unique movie list by using details like your favorite genre and age of movie.
-Build your cinema agenda with Movie Watchlist.
+Movie Watchlist is a terminal based program that allows you to query over 9 million titles via external API (<a href="https://rapidapi.com/SAdrian/api/moviesdatabase/">MoviesDatabase</a>), and save the movies you find interesting for a later time into a local NoSQL (Json) database.
+In addition, it provides movie recommendations using an algorithm that looks at your unique list and finds popular related titles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>